tengis/raap_govhack_2017/README.md

 WebApp Demo
 http://www.beefy.space/demo

-#### Launching the demos
+#### Demo links

+On the header of the landing page will contain the links to the relevant platforms

 ##### Slack

-Down the bottom of the landing page click on the slack link to signup to the demo channel.

 Launch the demo with the slash command /start